The club is to be known as ‘The Flying Tin Cans’.

 religious belief, social status, sexual orientation or political belief.

-group are to be derived solely from voluntary donations overseen and allocated by the Treasurer.
+club are to be derived solely from voluntary donations overseen and allocated by the Treasurer.

 6. GRIEVANCE AND DISCIPLINARY PROCEDURES